 Dormant Budwood: Requests taken November 1st to January 31st

 Requests must be submitted by January 31st.
 Orders will be shipped starting the first week of February.
-All Request Forms must be accompanied by a CPCNW Sales Agreement, and any requests for proprietary material must be accompanied by a Proprietary Material Distribution Agreement.
+A CPCNW Sales Agreement must accompany all Request Forms, and Proprietary Material Distribution Agreement must accompany any requests for proprietary material.

 Shoot Tip: Requests taken April 1st – April 30th.

 Requests must be submitted by April 30th.
-Customers are limited to five (5) shoot tips per variety depending on availability.
+Customers are limited to five (5) shoot tips per variety, depending on availability.
 Shoot tips will be shipping in May (depending on weather) and will only be shipped domestically.
-All request forms must be accompanied by a CPCNW Sales Agreement, and any requests for proprietary material must be accompanied by a Proprietary Material Distribution Agreement.
+A CPCNW Sales Agreement must accompany all Request Forms, and Proprietary Material Distribution Agreement must accompany any requests for proprietary material.

 Green Budwood: Requests taken June 1st to August 31st